medo5682/Robotics/lab4/lab4Report.md

 subscriber_odometry
 subscriber_state

-The first subscriber is receiving messages
+The first subscriber is receiving messages to read robot odometry containing member variable such as x, y, theta.
+The second subscriber is recieving messages to read the robot state through a JSON encoded dictionary which includes the servo theta value, IR sensor value, and the ping distance.

 ### 3.List the publishers that your code has.
 What message types are they sending?
 Please provide a brief description. ###
 publisher_motor